MindFiv/FivcAdvisor/docs/WEB_INTERFACE.md

 # FivcAdvisor Web Interface

-FivcAdvisor includes a modern, interactive web interface built with **Streamlit**, providing an intuitive chat-based way to interact with the intelligent agent ecosystem.
+FivcAdvisor includes a modern, interactive web interface built with **Streamlit**, providing an intuitive multi-page application to interact with the intelligent agent ecosystem.

 ## 🚀 Quick Start